kafkas/typesync/README.md

       <img src="https://img.shields.io/badge/License-AGPL%20v3-blue.svg" alt="Typesync CLI is released under the AGPL-3.0-only license." /></a>
 </p>

-Typesync is an open-source schema management tool for [Firestore](https://cloud.google.com/firestore).
-It allows you to maintain a single source of truth for your Firestore architecture.
-With this schema in place, you can effortlessly auto-generate type definitions for multiple platforms like TypeScript, Python, Swift and more using the CLI tool.
-Typesync also lets you generate other useful things like Security Rules, Cloud Functions boilerplate and documentation for your models.
+Typesync is an open-source schema management tool that simplifies managing [Firestore](https://cloud.google.com/firestore) databases.
+Typesync allows you to maintain a single source of truth for your Firestore architecture in a special _schema_.
+With this schema in place, you can seamlessly auto-generate type definitions for multiple platforms like TypeScript, Python, Swift, and more using the CLI tool.

+Typesync keeps your database and application code consistent and up-to-date at all times.
+In addition to type definitions, it lets you generate other useful things like Security Rules, boilerplate code for Cloud Functions, and documentation for your data models.

 [**View the full documentation (docs) ▸**](https://docs.typesync.org)